noushskadoush/adatched_data_story/index.md

 ## Technological Advancements

-So lets take a look at technological breakthroughs which bring about changes in the industry.
+So let's take a look at technological breakthroughs which bring about changes in the industry.
 Advancements in visual effects, sound, and camera systems will surely influence movie releases right?
 I'm sure more than one director decided to shoot a Documentary just to try out his fancy new drone.
 Here's three examples of inventions and advancements we can look into:

 1. [Science Fiction/ Special Effects Advancements](#-1---major-special-effects-advancements-late-1970s-and-science-fiction-movies)
 2. [Black and White Movies/ Technicolor Technique](#-2---technicolor-technique-1916-and-black-and-white-movies)